Higher Power Play Workshop.

 People In Recovery

 I created the Higher Power Play: An Improv Workshop For People In Recovery because I’ve found there’s a strong parallel between the principles of improv I was teaching in my classes and the principles I try to live by as a recovering alcoholic.
-And I’ve seen how powerful it is when we stop trying to “figure life out” and start actually experiencing it.
+I’ve seen how powerful it is when we stop trying to “figure life out” and start actually experiencing it.
 Both on stage and in real life.

 Instead of talking about letting go, trusting a Higher Power, or living one day at a time, we play with those ideas, so you can feel them in your body, not just think about them in your head.
+The goal of this workshop isn’t about being funny; it’s about having fun!

 – For ages 18 & Older